Manjeedan11/DishDash/README.md

 ## Why React 18 and Tailwind CSS 3.4.17?

 - **React 18:**
-  React 19 is still experimental.
-React 18 offers stable, production-ready features without the risk of breaking changes.
+  React 19 is still in the canary release, and using it may cause compatibility issues with `shadcn/ui`.
+React 18 ensures stability and avoids these risks.

 - **Tailwind CSS 3.4.17:**
-  Tailwind 4 is in canary release and may cause dependency issues.
-Version 3.4.17 is stable and widely supported.
+  Tailwind v4 is in canary release and may lead to dependency issues with components of `shadcn/ui`.
+Version 3.4.17 is stable and avoids such conflicts.

 ---